nervoi/algorithms/README.md

-# algorithms.Sorting
+# AllTheAlgorithms
-All the algorithms you'll ever need!
+All the algorithms you'll ever need to complete school.